*This post may contain affiliate links for which I earn commissions.*

 Crabgrass can be very difficult to remove so try this method.

 Firstly wet the crabgrass and then dust with straight baking soda.
-You can also make a paste out of water and baking soda and then apply to the crabgrass with a paintbrush.
+You can also make a paste with water and then apply it to the crabgrass with a paintbrush.

 6. Sweeten Your Tomatoes

 Sprinkle baking soda around your tomato plants once a week during the growing season.
 This lowers the acidity level of the soil resulting in sweeter tomatoes.
-Remember to water your plants after applying the baking soda so that it goes into the soil.
+Remember to water your plants after applying so that it goes into the soil.

-Sprinkle baking soda directly on slugs to kill them.
+Sprinkle bicarb directly on slugs to kill them.
 You can also sprinkle some on the soil around your plants to deter slugs and snails from eating your precious plants.
 Remember to be very careful not to get it on your plants though as straight baking soda will burn them.